interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 --------------

 A user requests to start the redeem procedure.
-This function checks the BTC Parachain status in :ref:`security` and decides how the Redeem process is to be executed.
+This function checks the BTC Parachain status in :ref:`security` and decides how the redeem process is to be executed.
 The following modes are possible:

 * **Normal Redeem** - no errors detected, full BTC value is to be Redeemed.
 * **Premium Redeem** - the selected Vault's collateral rate has fallen below ``PremiumRedeemThreshold``.
-Full BTC value is to be Redeemed, but the user is allocated a premium in DOT (``RedeemPremiumFee``), taken from the Vault's to-be-released collateral.
+Full BTC value is to be redeemed, but the user is allocated a premium in DOT (``RedeemPremiumFee``), taken from the Vault's to-be-released collateral.
-* **Liquidation Redeem** - the BTC Parachain is in ``ERROR`` state with ``LIQUIDATION`` error code.
-The 1:1 backing is being recovered, hence only a part of the BTC value is being redeemed in BTC, the rest is being released in DOT.
-The user is also allocated the ``PunishmentFee`` in DOT, taken from the Vault's to-be-released collateral as reimbursement for possible opportunity costs.

 Specification
 .............